sdr1/Covid-Tracker/Covid-Figures-and-Maps.md

 ## Headline Numbers
-As of the latest CDC data release on August 04, 2020 there are:
+As of the latest CDC data release on August 06, 2020 there are:

-* 52,462 new cases
+* 56,651 new cases
-  + The state with the most cases is TX with 9,271
+  + The state with the most cases is CA with 8,089
-    - The county with the most cases is Los Angeles County in CA with 1,826 new cases
+    - The county with the most cases is Los Angeles County in CA with 3,194 new cases
   + The record number of national cases per day is 80,443 on July 16, 2020
-* 1,351 new deaths
+* 1,268 new deaths
   +  The record number of deaths per day is 3,153 on April 14, 2020

-Where I live, in Somerville, MA, as of August 03, 2020 there are:
+Where I live, in Somerville, MA, as of August 05, 2020 there are:

-* 3 new cases
+* 5 new cases
-* 89 cases in the last two weeks
+* 96 cases in the last two weeks
-  + Out of 1,115 cases overall
+  + Out of 1,122 cases overall
     - 37 Fatalities and
-    - 1021 Recoveries
+    - 1030 Recoveries

-Where my grandparents live, in Collier County, FL, as of August 04, 2020 there are:
+Where my grandparents live, in Collier County, FL, as of August 06, 2020 there are:

-* 86 new cases
+* 68 new cases
-* 1,963 cases in the last two weeks
+* 1,869 cases in the last two weeks
   + For a more detailed report, see <http://ww11.doh.state.fl.us/comm/_partners/covid19_report_archive/state_reports_latest.pdf>

 Consequently, in the United States, there are now:

-* 4,732,988 total cases
+* 4,843,011 total cases
-* 155,546 total deaths
+* 158,033 total deaths

-Globally, as of the latest WHO data release on August 05, 2020, there are:
+Globally, as of the latest WHO data release on August 07, 2020, there are:

-* 18,354,342 total cases
+* 18,902,735 total cases
-  + 206,709 today
+  + 278,291 today
-* 696,147 total deaths
+* 709,511 total deaths
-  + 5,116 today
+  + 6,815 today

 ## Overall Covid Cases In The USA